Deciphering the Fullness of Time: Israel's Final Redemption and Christ's Second Advent

 The Lord has given us a glimpse of the future tribulation that will come to Israel and the nations at the end of the age through the prophet Daniel.
 It is written, "For God has put it into their hearts to fulfill His purpose, to be of one mind, and to give their kingdom to the beast, until the words of God are fulfilled" (Revelation 17:17).

-Seventy members of Jacob's family came down to Egypt, including Joseph and his sons, already in Egypt.[iv]
-Centuries later, Israel would spend seventy years in Babylonian captivity for breaking God's commandments regarding the Sabbath, which is the seventh day and seventh year of the Hebrew calendar.[v]
+Seventy members of Jacob's family came down to Egypt, including Joseph and his sons, who were already in Egypt.[iv]
+Centuries later, Israel would spend seventy years in Babylonian captivity for breaking God's commandments regarding the Sabbath, the seventh day and seventh year of the Hebrew calendar.[v]

 Seven is another unique number.
-The sages explain that the natural order of creation is represented by the number seven.
+The sages explain that the number seven represents the natural order of creation.
 For example, God created the world in seven days.
 Additionally, the rabbis associate seven with the timespan of the creation, which they believe to be seven thousand years.
 And they associate it with these other aspects of the created realm:

-The seventh palace being the Holy of Holies,
+The seventh palace is the Holy of Holies

-And seven Jubilees during the time of the First Temple.
+Seven Jubilees during the time of the First Temple

 There is a special relationship between the church and the twelve tribes of Israel.
 We see a prophetic picture of this in the Book of Exodus.
 It is written, "Then they came to Elim, where there were twelve wells of water and seventy palm trees; so they camped there by the waters" (Exodus 15:27).
 Here, I believe, the twelve springs represent the twelve tribes of Israel, and the seventy palm trees represent the elders of Israel in Christ.[xi]
 Yeshua said, "In the regeneration, when the Son of Man sits on the throne of His glory, you who have followed Me will also sit on twelve thrones, judging the twelve tribes of Israel" (Matthew 19:28).